Colorado Springs Sex Crimes Attorney

 Sexual assault on a child can lead to class 4 felony charges, which can carry sentences of up to 16 years and fines up to $500,000 along with sex offender registration.
 It is no exaggeration to say that being convicted of sexual assault on a child can ruin lives.

-Felony rape charges can carry hefty penalties depending on the class of the felony and other factors.
+Felony rape charges in Colorado can carry hefty penalties depending on the class of the felony and other factors.
 Up to 48 years in prison and fines of up to $750,000 are not uncommon for class 2 felony rape charges.
 Felony rape sentences may also be indeterminate in nature, which means that a 48-year sentence could actually—easily— result in a lifetime of incarceration.
 These are incredibly high stakes for the accused and should not be faced without legal counsel.

 Prostitution charges and penalties vary a great deal depending on the role of the accused as well as their prior convictions.
 Soliciting to perform a sexual act in exchange for compensation is a class 3 misdemeanor, for example, but patronizing a prostitute is a class 1 misdemeanor that has a longer potential jail sentence.